le-dawg/reefi-jelly/README.md

 This way we make it possible that biodiversity and ecosystems as a public good are protected and economies around them are aligned to take care of them rather than extract and destroy them.

+## Tech used

+- scaffold-eth
+- runs on polygon